TitaniaSoftware/pdf.js/README_TITANIA.md

     <iframe src="/scratch/_theme/scripts/lib/pdfjs/web/viewer.html?file=/scratch/my-new-project/ESGN-C-S-PL_0000069612.pdf">

 To activate the fragment metadata sidebar view, define a javascript variable named `pdfFragmentMetadata`.
 This variable can be either in the top window scope, or an iframe scope.
-If it is defined, the PDF viewer will show an extra sidebar fiew button.
+If it is defined, the PDF viewer will show an extra sidebar view button.
 The `pdfFragmentMetadata` variable must be an array of outline items, as defined in the PDF.js source file, `src/display/api.js`, for the `getOutline()` function.

     [
       {